Frequently Asked Questions about Garage Door Services

 Do you stand behind your work?

 Absolutely.
-We back our work with a limited lifetime warranty on parts and labor.
+We back our work with best warranties in the industry on parts and labor.

 How "Green" is your Company?

 We are proud of our efforts to be environmentally responsible.
-Nearly our entire fleet of service vehicles are hybrids.
 We haul away and recycle your old doors and parts, and we utilize GPS systems, geo-targeted scheduling, and active dispatch techniques to reduce trip miles.

 Does my garage door require any maintenance?